mocca-dev/aerochallenge/README.md

     <img src="readme-images/logo.png" alt="Logo" height="80">
   </a>

-<h3 align="center">ReactChat</h3>
+<h3 align="center">AeroChallenge</h3>

   <p align="center">
-    This is a simple React chat app to practice this type of interview excercises.
+    This is a simple Shooping Cart app to practice this type of interview excercises.
     <br />
     <a href="https://aerochallenge.ntoneko.vercel.app/">View Demo</a>
   </p>